Sending Intra-Rayls Privacy Node Transactions

 1. Internal transactions within a single Rayls Privacy Node Ledger (PL).

-2. Cross-chain transactions between different Rayls Privacy Nodes via the Subnet Hub (link to cross-chain transactions page).
+2. Cross-chain transactions between different Rayls Privacy Nodes via the Private Network Hub (link to cross-chain transactions page).

 This page focuses on internal transactions within a single Rayls Privacy Node and guides you through the process of sending transactions using various methods, including Rayls Custody Light APIs.